First Time Client? Click Here

 Sliding Scale Pricing On All Sessions

 With Sliding Scale Pricing, you have the option to pay whatever best fits your budget on any given day.
+Visit the Booking Page to see rates.

-Debit/Credit Card, Cash, Check, PayPal and Venmo accepted.
+Debit/Credit Card, Cash, Check, and PayPal accepted.

 A confirmation email with directions, parking instructions, and general info will be sent once you've scheduled a session.

-Every Massage Therapy session is customized for you.
+Every session is customized for you.
 Some people like a general whole body session, some prefer to focus on just a couple areas.
 Whatever you're coming in for, we'll plan a session that suits your needs.

 I employ Swedish massage techniques to facilitate circulation, warm the soft tissues, and to prepare areas for deeper work.
 Swedish massage has a history of supporting the body's recovery process after exercise or exertion.